 Recycling for the Community

+Brookwood Church in partnership with Greenville County is pleased to provide free, community recycling.
 For those of you paying for recycling pickup, try it out and save some money.
-For those who recycle or maybe haven't tried recycling yet, this process is simple, convenient and your recycled items DON'T have to be sorted.
+For those who recycle or maybe haven't tried recycling yet, this process is simple and convenient.
 Look for the big, blue community recycling station in the west parking lot as you exit toward Brookwood Point Place.
 To locate the recycling station click here

 The Greener Side of Brookwood - Why Recycle?